This Poet's Corner

 It ‘bout broke everybody’s heart.

-I bored the beatin’ weight;
+I bored the beat'n weight,

-heavy ‘n taut in pain,
+Heavy and taut in pain,

-that toted a void,
+That toted a void,

-the hole that couldn’t be filled.
+The hole that couldn’t be filled.

 I reckon I’ll mostly remember though,